silexlabs/eleventy-plugin-directus/README.md

 This plugin also creates [filters to manage assets URLs and translations](#filters-and-shortcodes), creates a `directus.collections.all` collection, and will help you [make pages out of Directus collections](#directus-collections-and-11ty-pages).

+### Disclaimer

-> This plugin is a work in progress, we use it in production at [Internet 2000](https://internet2000.net), PRs welcome
+This plugin is a work in progress, we use it in production at [Internet 2000](https://internet2000.net), PRs welcome

 Following [this discussion](https://github.com/directus/directus/discussions/17293) with [@rijkvanzanten](https://github.com/rijkvanzanten), lead maintainer of Directus, I need your input on how to make this plugin better, as it depends on the use cases.
 So please head to [this discussion and let's talk use cases](https://github.com/directus/directus/discussions/17293)

+Also we should make this plugin compatible with [11ty i18n/internationalization mechanism](https://www.11ty.dev/docs/plugins/i18n/#installation) as for now it has a simple but different mechanism - see the `directus_translate` filter

 ### Why this plugin?